What you should consider when setting up an Offshore Crypto Fund

 At Flag Theory, we believe that the ICOs market will move towards securities token issuances and that new technologies will allow it to overcome the mentioned challenges and new regulations will bring clarity to specific issues related to this asset class.

-However, what is clear now is that having the classic ICO approach to raise capital for a securities token offering (whether it is a tokenized fund or not) is not a good idea since you may be breaking the laws of several jurisdictions.
+However, what is clear now is that having the classic ICO approach to raising capital for a securities token offering (whether it is a tokenized fund or not) is not a good idea since you may be breaking the laws of several jurisdictions.

 If you are planning to launch your offshore crypto fund, at Flag Theory, we assist promoters and managers, from the incorporation to the registration and obtaining of licenses to the opening of bank accounts and the conversion of crypto to fiat currency.